butterfly-ops/docs/adminpanel.md

 {include_tpl file="admin_layout"}
 ```

 Congrats!
-You now have a layout.tpl works as is but now, you can make customizations.
+You now have an admin layout file, works as is but now, you can make customizations.

 > [!WARNING]
 > This command will overwrite file in `app/Views/Cms/layout.tpl`.
 Please check if this file exists before running.
 It will warn